 - You must not continually play out every scenario in your head thus draining your energy

-All you can do is have guts, believe in yourself, have the courage and become who you’re truly capable of becoming through relentless action
+All you can do is have guts, to believe in yourself, have the courage and become who you’re truly capable of becoming through relentless action